BacImgLab/DeCNN/README.md

    :

+   - **Get ROI's masks**:Use cellpose to get the masks of target image files
    - **Single Cell Extraction**: Extract single cell images from input image data using provided masks.
    - **Image Padding**: Pad single cell images to a uniform size with zeros to ensure compatibility with the model.